 - The individual at the front, doing what they do best - succeeding at a task.

 - Someone who can inspire followers - people.

 Farey subsequently developed a practical Leadership vs. Management model (below) in which he used the context of Task vs. People (or Relationships) to develop an extra dimension in which to compare the two, and the various style or approaches which can be employed by individuals in a position of responsibility.

 The model itself is designed to represent both attitudes and behaviours displayed by responsible individuals.
-Attitudes refer to whether the leader veers towards the points of any of the four axes of leadership, management, tasks, and people.
+Attitudes refer to whether they veer towards the points of any of the four axes of leadership, management, tasks, and people.
 The individual items listed in each of the quadrants created by the axes are the leadership behaviours.

 To the right of the vertical midline, People Leaders and People Managers can be found.
 Whereas to the left, Task Leaders and Task Managers can be found.
 Those on the Task side have a prime concern for production and output - getting results based on specific deadlines and constraints.
 Those on the People side instead display an interest in their people and look to develop relationships with their followers in order to motivate them.